 Soon he joined Yes which would happen an amazing five times in different line ups and next to that he would release numerous solo albums.

-The Long Tall J tribute starts with a guitar part that you could call bagpipes on rock guitar.
+The Long Tall J tribute starts with a guitar part that you could call 'Bagpipes on Guitar'.
 After some percussion fills and a short tune this deep prog piece is on it's way with a keyboard based part with a guitar line that would be typical for the Dutch prog band Kayak.
 Next we enter a piece where we hear a sound that is reminiscent of Genesis and the early Moody Blues: the mellotron.
-This piece builds up to a piece in 6/8 signature based on a church organ sound with various guitars arrangements on top.
-To cool down we transfer to the final part in 7/8 that uses atmospheric sounds to sooth the soul.
+This piece builds up to a piece in 6/8 time signature based on a church organ sound with various guitar arrangements on top.